Shadow Priest Frequently Asked Questions — Dragonflight 10.0.7

 The above is relevant because Mind Flay deals its damage over 6

 of damage per global.
-This means that there is no loss to cancelling Mind Flay
+This means there is no loss to canceling Mind Flay

 early, as long as you do it after every global and not during a